BBC World Service: Operation

-BBC World Service is not regulated by Ofcom. as the BBC generally is.
-Instead the BBC is responsible for editorial independence and setting strategic direction.
+BBC World Service is not regulated by Ofcom as the BBC generally is.
+Instead, the BBC is responsible for editorial independence and setting strategic direction.
 It defines the remit, scope, annual budget and main commitments of the World Service, and agrees "objectives, targets and priorities" with the British Foreign Secretary in a document named the BBC World Service Licence.
 The Chair of the BBC Board and the Foreign Secretary (or representatives) meet at least annually to review performance against these objectives, priorities and targets.

 Funding

 The World Service was funded for decades by grant-in-aid through the Foreign and Commonwealth Office until 1 April 2014.
-Since then it has been funded by a mixture of the United Kingdom's television licence fee, limited advertising profits of BBC Studios, and Foreign, Commonwealth and Development Office funding.
+Since then it has been funded by a mixture of the United Kingdom's television licence fee, limited advertising, profits of BBC Studios, and Foreign, Commonwealth and Development Office (FCDO) funding.

-From 2014 the service was guaranteed £289 million (allocated over a five-year period ending in 2020) from the UK government.
+From 2014, the service was guaranteed £289 million (allocated over a five-year period ending in 2020) from the UK government.
 In 2016, the government announced that the licence fee funding for the World Service would be £254 million/year for the five years from 2017.
-From 2016 to 2022 the Foreign, Commonwealth and Development Office contributed over £470 million to the World Service via its World 2020 Programme, about 80% of which is categorised as Overseas Development Assistance, amounting to about a quarter of the World Service budget.
-In November 2022, the government confirmed the continuing involvement of the Foreign, Commonwealth and Development Office in funding the World Service.
+From 2016 to 2022, the FCDO contributed over £470 million to the World Service via its World 2020 Programme, about 80% of which is categorised as Overseas Development Assistance, amounting to about a quarter of the World Service budget.
+In November 2022, the government confirmed the continuing involvement of the FCDO in funding the World Service.

+In 2025, the FCDO asked the BBC to draw up World Service budget cut options as input to the forthcoming spending review.
+In response, the government's new soft power council warned of the impact on British soft power around the world.
+Of the World Service's existing government funding, 80% is designated as official development assistance, which the government intends to cut by nearly half to increase defence spending.
+The BBC sought funding from the UK defence budget for the World Service, for example to cover media monitoring and anti-disinformation as contributing to British security activities.